Markdown Back End

 Info

-If only a single highlighter is wanted, it can be passed directly to the keyword highlighter without being inside a Tuple.
+If only a single highlighter is wanted, it can be passed directly to the keyword highlighters without being inside a Tuple.

 Note